Release date: October 30th, 2017Download

 - The Desktop Modeler did not show an error for data widgets configured to use an inaccessible microflow as a data source.
 A consistency check error is also produced now.
 (Ticket 38149)

-- After changing a value for a 1-1 or many-to-many association, the client state was not updated correctly.
+- After changing a value for a one-to-one or many-to-many association, the client state was not updated correctly.
 This caused the old object to be referenced in the next request.
 We fixed this.
 (Ticket 57165)

 - We corrected the documentation for the